SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 * balance of power whether ye wanted or not A4
 	* No agreement?
 Fight!
 Eventually there will be one.
 A14
 	* wars are fought for BOP A25
-	* too many countries Raisoning may lead to countries unrestrained by morality A8
 	* Even trying to balance power may lead to problems => overzelous expansion of Raison may lead to downfall A7
-	* Before the 7 years war, Britian and France still fought even nominally at peace A20